 Peace Corps "volunteers" live and work in developing countries with the goal of helping those countries while promoting cross-cultural understanding.
 (Read about Mika Yasuo's and Jessica Bruce's Peace Corps experience.)

 United Nations Volunteers: This volunteer arm of the United Nations serves as an operational partner in development cooperation at the request of UN member states.

 A number of scholarships and fellowships are available for educational programs and cultural study, and many involve language/culture study in developing countries.
 They are intended for use in the year immediately following completion of your undergraduate degree and can be an excellent resource for short-term international opportunities.
 The application process is competitive, so it's best to get an early start.

 Some examples include:

 Rhodes Scholarship (England)

 Rotary Scholarship (Worldwide)

 Long-term opportunities usually fall into three categories: government, not-for-profit, and business.
-For business and not-for-profit organizations, entry-level opportunities will be hard to come by and it is best to target U.S. companies with international ties.
+For business and not-for-profit organizations, entry-level opportunities will be difficult to come by and it's best to target U.S. companies with international ties.
 You may first want to seek a U.S. based position.
-Once you have gained the necessary skills and experience, you will be more competitive for international opportunities that arise.
+Once you've gained the necessary skills and experience, you'll be more competitive for international opportunities that arise.